 Food and water

 The very first thing that you must prepare is food and water because you will most probably be camping in a remote area and will not be able to find food there.
-If you will be travelling with a larger crowd you will have to pack more food and you can purchase good quality bladder tanks to successfully store your pure drinking water in.
+If you will be travelling with a larger crowd you will have to pack more food and you can purchase good quality water storage tanks to successfully store your pure drinking water in.

 Companies that manufacture flexible products such as water weight bags or proof load test bag also manufacture bladder tanks and these tanks are perfect for your camping trip because they are lightweight and easy to transport when they are empty.